kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 * Interval range expressions without starting numbers (`a{,2}`, `a{,}`).

 If a regex contains undefined syntax, then the behavior is implementation specific, and implementations are not required to reject such regexes.

+### Warnings

+Exposing regexes in an API has a lot of sharp corners since its hard to validate the validity of regexes in at the API level.
+**APIs that use Gateway API Regex should provide warnings that regexes outside of this GEP are not portable across implementations and there is no validation surrounding the portability of specific patterns.**
+**Implementations are responsible for ensuring that regexes (even invalid ones) fail gracefully and do not create configuration injection vulnerabilities.**

 ### Examples